Hey everybody, and welcome to our Trainer Academy Best Health Coach Certificate comparison article.

 Recognition, in a similar fashion, alerts you to how relevant your qualification is in your preferred industry.

-Employers and prospective clients who recognize your credentials are more likely to provide coaching business opportunities and employment prospects.
+Employers and prospective clients who recognize your credentials’ credibility are more likely to provide coaching business opportunities and employment prospects.

-For this metric, we don’t have much data to go by, but we do have a good idea of what the popularity and recognition of each cert is, so we’ll give them a rating out of 10
+For this metric, we don’t have much data to go by, but we do have a good idea of what the popularity and recognition of each of these companies and certifications is, so we’ll give them a rating out of 10.

 Certification | Popularity with Candidates | Industry Recognition |